Demonstrate your expertise and experience as an EdTech leader with certification from the Consortium for School Networking® (CoSN®).

 All candidates should carefully review the CETL® Candidate Handbook during the application process and before taking the certification examination.

-The CETL® exam is administered in person at Pearson VUE’s global network of brick-and-mortar Exam Centers (with locally compliant social distancing and sanitizing protocols in place), using the Exam Center’s computer equipment and internet connection.
+- In person at a brick-and-mortar Exam Center (with locally compliant social distancing and sanitizing protocols in place), using the Exam Center’s computer equipment and internet connection; or

 Your Candidate ID # and Client Authorization ID # (as they appear on your Authorization to Test (ATT) Notice) are required to schedule your exam.